-Steps for prolongation of the listing Details Step I Call for prolongation: Once per year, FiBL asks the company to confirm the listing for the following calendar year.
-See chapter 5.5 Step 2 Response to the call for prolongation: Companies have to complete the prolongation form and return it to FiBL.
-See chapter 5.5 Step 2A SIAN fertilizers register: In case of fertilizers, soil improvers, biostimulants and related products, companies have to extend the listing in the SIAN fertilizers register.
+Steps for Details Step I Call for prolongation : Once per year, FiBL asks the company to confirm the listing for the following calendar year.
+See chapter 5.5 Step 2 Response to the call for prolongation : Companies have to complete the prolongation form and return it to FiBL.
+See chapter 5.5 Step 2A A SIAN fertilizers register: In case of fertilizers, soil improvers, biostimulants and related products, companies have to extend the listing in the SIAN fertilizers register.
 The confirmation of this extension must also be sent to FiBL together with the prolongation forms.
 Step 3 Quality assurance See chapter 4.4

-Steps for prolongation of the listing Details Step 4 When FiBL has received all documents for prolongation, it will prolong the listing for one year.
-Step 5 Payment of fees: FiBL will issue an invoice for the prolongation of the product(s).
-See chapters 4.2 and 6.1
+Steps for Details Step 4 When FiBL has received all documents for prolongation, it will prolong the listing for one year.
+Step 5Payment of fees: FiBL will issue an invoice for the prolongation of the product(s).See chapters and 6.1 See chapters 4.2 and 6.1